-Holiday season is filled with family gatherings and friendly celebrations that come with a lot of tasty, filling, and — let’s face it — not so healthy food.
-While indulging is perfectly okay for the soul, it can wreak havoc on our system on the short and long term.
-If you want to be kind to your body during festivities, making sure you don’t spike up your blood sugar levels is one the best things you can do.
+The holiday season is filled with family gatherings and friendly celebrations that come with a lot of tasty, filling, and — let’s face it — not-so-healthy foods.
+While indulging is perfectly okay for the soul, it can wreak havoc on our system in the short and long term.
+If you want to be kind to your body during festivities, making sure you don’t spike up your blood sugar levels is one of the best things you can do.
 Apart from headaches, tiredness, and general inability to focus, hyperglycemia can also mess with your hormones, lead to weight gain, and increase your chances of getting diabetes.
 However, avoiding what causes these symptoms may seem easier said than done!
 We get it.
 After all, if sugar and spice make everything nice, sugar and fat make holiday dinners extra nice.

 That said, we do believe (and know!) that certain foods that are already part of the celebrations can significantly help lower your blood sugar levels.
 Whether you’ve been naughty or nice this year, you should load up your plate with these 7 delicious holiday-friendly foods and recipes from the Food Monster App that will make sure you start the new year feeling your best!